 “Cold, Clean and Free . . .
 Forever!”

-During that 25 years, the KRLT board of directors, staff, landowners, volunteers, supporters and like-minded conservation organizations have succeeded in protecting over 3,000 acres of land, 10 miles of Kinni shoreline and over 5 miles of shoreline on key tributaries.
-As we celebrate our silver anniversary, KRLT and its allies can find hope in a shared vision with the City of a free-flowing river.
+The KRLT board of directors, staff, landowners, volunteers, supporters and like-minded conservation organizations have succeeded in protecting almost 3,000 acres of land, 10 miles of Kinni shoreline and over 5 miles of shoreline on key tributaries.
+As we celebrate our pearl anniversary, KRLT and its allies can find hope in a shared vision with the City of a free-flowing river.
 The issue is when.
-We are committed to working with the City to find environmentally sound and fiscally prudent means to expedite the dam removal process.
+We are committed to working with the City and the Kinni Corridor Collaborative to find environmentally sound and fiscally prudent means to expedite the dam removal process.

 Protecting our landscapes, groundwater flow and quality of surface water are key and critical to the health of the Kinni.
 We can take heart in the fact that we are not alone in fighting the battle to preserve our beautiful river.
 Numerous citizens, students, elected officials, organizations, and agencies have joined in the effort.
 We are well-known and respected for the work we have done.
 We will continue to lead conservation efforts by example and actions.